superawesome-org/sa-mobile-sdk-android/docs/02 Loading Ads.md

 ```

 The loadAd() function has two parameters:
  * the __PLACEMENT_ID__, which is the integer ID of your placement.
-You can use one of the test ones or your own, once you set it up on the Dashboard.
+You can use one of the test ones or your own, once you set them up in the Dashboard.
  * a new instance of the SALoaderListener Java interface, which must always implement two functions: `didLoadAd()` and `didFailToLoadAdForPlacementId()`.

 The `didLoadAd(SAAd ad)` function acts as a callback letting you know that an ad has been successfully loaded.
 You can then use the `ad` object passed as parameter to print ad details, pass it further down to be rendered, etc.